 Saturday, June 23, 2018 | 10:30 am

 The massive triangle can be seen for 20 miles on a clear day and is made up of over 175 bright pink canvassas and thousands of steel spikes.

-This will be the 22nd Pink Triangle display.
+This will be the 23rd Pink Triangle display.
 The community has embraced the pink triangle as a symbol of pride, though it was once used in an attempt to label and shame.
-We must remind people of the hatred of the past to help educate others so that what happened in the Holocaust won’t be forgotten and won’t be repeated.
+This must remind people of the hatred of the past to help educate others so that what happened in the Holocaust won’t be forgotten and won’t be repeated.

 Volunteer: Help Set Up the Giant Pink Triangle

 There’s usually water and some sweet snacks available.
 Fashionable Pink Triangle Tee-shirts will be provided to all who help.

 Pink Triangle – Installation/set-up